HL7/vr-common-library/input/pagecontent/usage.md

 A value of blank (all ' ') in IJE is equivalent to a a component with a DataAbsentReason extension with code `temp-unknown`.

-The following table illustrates the appropriate use of a dateTime field with a partial date time extension:
+The following table illustrates the appropriate use of a dateTime field with a partial date time extension.   xxxx is a dataAbsentReason of 'temp-unknown'.
+XXXX is a dataAbsentReason of 'unknown'.

 <head>
 <style>